Dragon Boat Festival 2026: Duanwu Jie

 The festival is most famously associated with the poet-statesman Qu Yuan (340–278 BCE), who drowned himself in the Miluo River in protest at government corruption.
 Villagers raced in boats to retrieve his body and threw rice dumplings into the river to distract fish — traditions that continue today.

-Dates are calculated automatically and may vary by ±1 day.
-Always confirm with your local religious authority.
+Dragon Boat Festival 2026 falls on Monday, June 1, 2026.
+Dates are based on astronomical calculations and may vary by ±1 day — always confirm with your local religious authority.

 Traditions & Observance